 If you are interested in playing squash for Brooks, we hope that you will come for a visit on campus.

-Head CoachDouglas G. Burbank has been at Brooks since 1986, teaching a variety of courses in the mathematics, sciences, studio arts, and technology disciplines.
+Head CoachDouglas G. Burbank has been at Brooks since 1986, teaching a variety of courses in the mathematics, sciences, studio arts and technology disciplines.
 He is a graduate of Trinity College with an M.A.T. from Marlboro College.
-A native of Mercersburg, Pennsylvania, where he was a private school faculty child, Doug likes to play all the sports that include a ball and to lose himself being creative in his basement workshop on campus or at his log cabin in NH.
-Doug coaches boys first squash and previously coached boys first tennis and soccer.
+A native of Mercersburg, Pennsylvania, where he was a private school faculty child, Doug likes to play all the sports that include a ball and to lose himself being creative in his basement workshop on campus or at his log cabin in New Hampshire.
+Doug coaches boys 1st squash, girls 2nd volleyball and boys 2nd tennis, and previously coached boys 1st tennis and soccer.
 He has coached New England champions in all three.
 He and wife Bobbie, who is director of athletics, live on campus.
 Their son, Andres, graduated from Brooks in 2011.